Neurodiverse Faculty and Staff Alliance

 Leadership

-The Neurodiverse Faculty and Staff Alliance joined CMU's employee resource groups to host a table during Spring Carnival.
+The employee resource groups hosted a table at the 2024 Spring Carnival.

 On April 6, 2023, the Neurodiverse Faculty and Staff alliance hosted a CMU employee panel on myths and misconceptions about living as a neurodivergent person.